sbseltzer/kioku-srs/REST.md

 This segment will keep track of the critical path.

 ## Types / Concepts

+### Card

+Has an ID indicated by it's unique path within the model.
+It's content has a front and back section.

+Cards have a schedule, represented by a versioned file that only contains the next time for it to be viewed.

+Cards also have varying grades associated with them.
+In other SRS applications, this is more-or-less determined by some metric of card maturity.
+In Anki, this means one with an interval of more than 21 days.
+In the case of Kioku, this could be influenced by a variety of factors, but for now it will mimic Anki.

+To support this flexibility, the grade buttons are data-oriented and served by the REST API along with other card data.
+This makes the Kioku REST API related to card viewing, arguably the most important feature, interface-agnostic.

 ## REST API

 ### GetNextCard
+Description:
+Gets the next scheduled card data for display.

 Input:
 ```
 GET <endpoint uri>/card/next